samthor/esm-resolve/README.md

 r('foo-test-package-name');  // e.g., './node_modules/foo-test-package-name/index.js'
 ```

-Resolution logic is actually the same for any files in the same directory, so they can be reused.
+Resolution logic is actually the same for any files in the same directory, so resolver objects can be reused (and they have a small bit of cache).

 ### Options